 Homeslice, Various Locations

-This small chain of pizza restaurants started as a pop-up in Neal’s Yard and now has permanent venues in Covent Garden, Fitzrovia, Marylebone, White City, Shoreditch and the City.
+This small chain of pizza restaurants started as a pop-up in Neal’s Yard and now has permanent venues around town.
 It’s noisy, informal and wouldn’t look out of place on any street corner in Brooklyn.
 If you’re going for a full pizza, go 50/50: one half with the fresh, garlicky courgette and artichoke; on the other, the rich, flavourful Neal’s Yard Dairy four cheese, jalapeno salsa and rye crumb.

 Price: Pizza slices from £4.